mclaughlinliam3/NetTracer3D/source/analyze_menu.rst

 #.
 Return the array of K values for each radius value
 #.
 K values can then be normalized to H values by 'h_values = np.sqrt(k_values / np.pi) - r_values' (in 2D), or 'h_values = np.cbrt(k_values / (4/3 * np.pi)) - r_values' (in 3D)
 #.
 These are plotted versus the theoretical functions 'theo_k = np.pi * r_values**2' (2D) or 'theo_k = (4/3) * np.pi * r_values**3' (3D), while theoretical H values are just 0.

+* For border correction:
+#.
+Restricting to internal nodes for the whole image is done by just checking if the nodes are beyond the requested distance to the border.
+#.
+If the user asks internal nodes to remain within a masked space, the distance transform to the background of the mask is obtained.
+This dt mask is thresholded to only contain the internal proportion the user desired.
+Finally, the root nodes within that volume are considered valid.
+#.
+If the user is using the node reflection option:
+    * For 2D: Creates 8 potential mirror regions (4 edges + 4 corners)
+    * For 3D: Creates 26 potential mirror regions (all adjacent cubes minus center)
+    * Each region defined by direction vectors (-1, 0, +1 for each dimension)
+    * For each mirror region, finds points within max_r distance of relevant boundaries
+    * A point needs mirroring if it's close enough to a boundary that analysis might miss neighbors
+    * For qualifying points, creates copies using reflection formula: new_coord = 2 × boundary - old_coord
+    * Applies this transformation only to dimensions where mirroring is needed
+    * Preserves other coordinates unchanged
+    * Returns original points plus all mirrored copies

 'Analyze -> Stats -> Community Cluster Heatmap'
 -----------------------------------------